schlenks/sliced_bread/ruby/sliced_bread/README.md

-# README
+# Ruby on Rails Setup

-This README would normally document whatever steps are necessary to get the application up and running.
+See the top-level `README.md` for the task to complete.

-### Getting Started
+## Getting Started

 From your shell:

 1. `./do bootstrap` - Prep your dev environment
 2. `./do build` - Build the docker containers and setup the app
 3. `./do start` - Start the app